(Washington, D.C.) – "Too many Americans take our freedoms for granted,"

 Vietnam Veterans of America (VVA) has launched its 2004 Vote for America!

-Campaign in South Carolina.
-The dual purpose of this initiative is to remind that the
+Campaign in California.
+The dual purpose of this initiative is to remind us that the

 freedoms we enjoy have been paid for by the blood and sweat of generations